AnushaLagidi/Detecting-Parkinson-s-Disease/README.md

 detect_Parkinson.py--code to detect parkinson's disease

+Type the following commands in command prompt to execute the code: python <name of the python file> --dataset <name of dataset>/spiral
+            replace 'spiral' with 'wave' to execute wave dataset

 Future Enhancements:
 • Accuracy of the model can be improved if more test data is provided • Once the accuracy of the model is increased it could be used as a replacement for the DaTscan, which allows doctors to see the detailed pictures of the brain’s dopamine system.